bekkopen/Continuous-Delivery-example/README.md

 Content:
 --------
 * pom.xml: Parent pom for the entire project.
-* database/: Database artifact.
-Contains code for generating DB schema with Liquibase.
+* database/: Contains code for generating DB schema with Liquibase.
 * core/: Domain objects and Dao's.
 * webapp/: Embedded Jetty webapp artifact.
 Contains the deployable webapp artifact.
 * scripts/: Contains scripts for deploying, starting and monitoring of the webapp.